 Here are seven basement remodeling ideas to get your creative juices flowing.

 Make Sure Your Basement is Dry

 Basements can be cold and damp, which may not be a huge problem if you’re not spending much time down there.
 If the dampness is excessive, however, that’s an invitation for unhealthy mold and mildew to form.
 If that’s an issue in your home, before going further, you’ll want to take steps to dry out and prevent a wet basement.
-A sump pump, dehumidifier, and vapor barriers can go a long way toward protecting you and your family’s good health.
+A sump pump, dehumidifier, and vapor barriers can go a long way toward removing moisture from the air and protecting you and your family’s good health.
 Besides, it would be a complete waste to invest time and money in a basement remodel only to see it ruined by water damage.

 Let Your Ceiling Set the Mood

 The easiest way to hide the floor joists and ductwork overhead in an unfinished basement is by installing a drop ceiling, which, depending on the chosen materials and area to cover, can run on average about $1,800.
 Drop ceilings allow you to remove tiles when necessary if you need to get at the ductwork.

 Just because you go with functional, however, doesn’t mean you should settle for commonplace, commercial tiles found in tired, old office buildings.
 Today’s modern ceiling tiles not only offer an array of attractive options, they also provide added insulation to a room and dampen sound from above.
 Beyond those attributes, copper metal tiles with sun and flower motifs brighten a room and create a warm atmosphere.
 Elegant black tiles with sparing details can create a perfect setting for a basement remodel featuring a pool room or movie theater.
 Decorative white ceiling tiles when paired with white walls, instantly make a small space feel airy and expansive.